rcnfinance/rcn-docs/docs/withdraw.md

     external returns (bool success)
 ~~~

-### Reciever Address (_to)
+### Receiver Address (_to)

-This parameter refers to the address that the tokens are transfered to.
+This parameter refers to the address that the tokens are transferred to.

 ### Withdrawal amount (_amount)

-In the "withdrawPartial" function it is posible to define a partial amount to withdraw of the available withdrawal amount.
+In the "withdrawPartial" function it is possible to define a partial amount to withdraw of the available withdrawal amount.

 ###